 Diet and foraging are ubiquitous sources of environmental stress for animal populations.
 When exposed to varying levels of dietary sugar, Drosophila melanogaster individuals display complex metabolic and behavioral responses (Chng et al., 2017; McKenzie & McKechnie, 1979).
 Exposure to high sugar can lead to changes in the absorption and metabolism of sugars (Hickey & Benkel, 1982; Zinke et al., 2002), along with altered foraging and feeding behaviors (Dus et al., 2015; Lim et al., 2014).
-These metabolic responses are mediated by neuronal and endocrine signaling networks in the head, which interact with and cause coordinated responses in the Corpora Cardiaca and fat bodies in the thorax and abdomen, resulting in an organism-wise response (Chng et al., 2017).
+These metabolic responses are mediated by neuronal and endocrine signaling networks in the head, which interact with and cause coordinated responses in the corpora cardiaca and fat bodies in the thorax and abdomen, resulting in an organism-wise response (Chng et al., 2017).
 High sugar also causes differential gene expression, leading to up regulation of digestive enzymes and other genes involved in lipid metabolism (Chng et al., 2014; Mattila et al., 2015).
 Flies exposed to chronic high sugar can develop several pathologies, like obesity, diabetes-like responses, cardiomyopathy, shorter life span, and tumor growth (Birse et al., 2010; Musselman et al., 2011; Na et al., 2013; Pallares, Lea, et al., 2020).
-This suggests that high sugar stress is likely to cause generalizes responses in several interacting gene networks and should lead to strong selective pressures.
+This suggests that high sugar stress is likely to cause generalized responses in several interacting gene networks and should lead to strong selective pressures.

 Here, we performed an E&R experiment where three replicate populations of Drosophila melanogaster were exposed to a stressful environment in the form of a high level of dietary sugar, while another three replicate populations were maintained on a control diet.
 All six populations were derived from the same base population.
 Whole genome sequencing was performed on flies from all six populations at generations 1, 11, 25, and 100, giving a total of almost 3000 sequenced individuals.
 Using this time series genomic data, we identify two directions of allele frequency change.
 The largest driver was shared across selected and control populations, suggesting a shared lab environment selection.
 The second largest driver of genetic change contrasts control and selected populations, and so is linked to the selection regime.
 We estimate that at least 4% of the genome was under positive selection due to high sugar stress.
 Most observed changes in allele frequency are however relatively modest, and using the individual sequence data to estimate haplotypes, we show how most of the selected loci do not show archetypal signals of selective sweeps after 100 generations.
 These results point towards a highly polygenic selection response, in line with theoretical expectations from quantitative genetics theory.
 We then measure differentially expressed (DE) genes across selected and control lines after selection and show that DE genes are highly enriched for selected SNPs, pointing to regulatory divergence as a mechanism for the effects of the polygenic response to selection.
 We also quantify correlations in allele frequency between pairs of selected loci over time, as well as gametic disequilibrium after 100 generations of adaptation, and show that several alleles show correlations and gametic disequilibrium across unlinked loci, suggesting that epistatic interactions participated in the response to selection.
 We confirm this last point by using Wright-Fisher simulations, showing that the correlations and the gametic disequilibrium we observe are unlikely to appear in the absence of epistatic interactions.
 While we lack a clear phenotype to directly study the effect of epistatic variation on selection response, our results suggest that epistatic contributions to polygenic response to selection are common and lead to detectable genomic signatures.